openhwgroup/cva6/README.md

 # COREV-APU FPGA Emulation

 We currently provide support for the [Genesys 2 board](https://reference.digilentinc.com/reference/programmable-logic/genesys-2/reference-manual) and the [Agilex 7 Development Kit](https://www.intel.la/content/www/xl/es/products/details/fpga/development-kits/agilex/agf014.html).
+In order the run the FPGA build scripts you will need to use Xilinx 2018.2.

 - **Genesys 2**